lehaSVV2009/hibernate-training/1-hibernate-only/README.md

 # Simple demo app with Hibernate only!
-(No Spring here).
+One entity.
+No Spring.

 Written in Kotlin

+Have fun :smile:

 ## Getting Started